No Vampires

 Have you ever butchered a chicken?
 You know, taken a whole chicken and hacked at it with a large knife to dismember it?
 I did yesterday for the first time.
 It was not pleasant.
 Actually, that's an understatement - it was kind of awful.
 It made me want to become a vegetarian immediately.
 I'll spare you the gory details, but it involved breaking bones.
 Ugh.
 I guess it was a good experience, though, because now I know how to do it.
 If you're ever faced with cutting up a whole chicken, there's a pretty good explanation with diagrams and stuff on p.368 of Mark Bittman's How to Cook Everything, or you can look here.

-chicken with 40 cloves of garlic is amazing.
+Anyway, the butchering was worth it because this chicken with 40 cloves of garlic is amazing.
 This recipe really just screams "autumn" to me.
 Between the roasting garlic and the cinnamon, the smell it emanates as the chicken is cooking is one of the most delicious aromas ever to grace my olfactory organs.
 My apartment has never smelled better than it did for an hour last night when I had this chicken on the stove.

 Added bonus: all this garlic is a pretty potent vampire repellent.